kevin-chalmers/set10108/labs/lab09/README.md

 # GPU Programming Examples

 In this unit we are going to look at some GPU samples.
-We will look at OpenCL and CUDA examples where possible.
-The general approaches are the same.
-We will start by looking at some of the problems we have already looked at, before moving onto some other ideas.
+We use both OpenCL and CUDA where possible. the general approaches being the same.
+We will look at problems already looked at.
 Most of these examples will be only briefly discussed, as you should be able to implement the necessary applications by now.
 You should also be taking timings to compare performance with sequential, multithreaded, MPI, and other solutions.

 ## Monte Carlo &pi;

 Monte Carlo &pi; was our first problem examined, so you should have a good understanding of the principle by now.
 We will look at one OpenCL and a number of CUDA solutions.
 OpenCL can handle most of the CUDA approaches as well, so you can implement these too if you wish.

 ### OpenCL Monte Carlo &pi;

 For this application you will have to generate some random values and pass them to the GPU.
-OpenCL comes with a type that can be used to represent a 2D position in space - `float2`.
+OpenCL comes with a type that can be used to represent a 2D position on a plane - `float2`.
 This is the type used in the kernel.
 For our main application, the type is `cl_float2`.
-The general approach we are taking is as follows:
+The approach we are taking is:

-1. Generate random points on CPU - one point for each thread.
+1. Generate random points on the CPU - one point for each thread.
 2. Allocate memory for points and a result value (0 or 1) for each thread.
 3. Copy points to GPU.
 4. Run kernel.